oracle-livelabs/apex/online-bookstore-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

 ## Task 2: Remove Hamburger Icon (Navigation Menu)

+In this task, you will update the user interface settings to remove the hamburger icon and hide the navigation menu for a cleaner layout.

 1. Navigate to the application homepage and click **Edit Application Definition**.

     ![Click](images/16-1-1.png " ")